 What’s Michael Jordan’s hang time?
-Jordan could hang in the air for 0.98 seconds on Earth.
-But on Moon and Pluto, MJ would fly!
+The man could defy gravity for 0.98 seconds on Earth.
+But just imagine if he were on the Moon – he’d fly!

 “I don’t know about flying, but sometimes it feels like I have these little wings on my feet.”

-This equation allows us to calculate how long it takes for an object to fall a distance ‘d’ that’s above the ground.
-While ‘g’ is the gravitational acceleration on Earth at -32 feet/sec.
-And ‘t’ is the time it takes the object to fall the distance ‘d.’
+This formula tells us the time it takes for something to fall a specific distance ‘d’ above the ground.
+Here, ‘g’ is Earth’s gravitational acceleration at -32 feet/sec, and ‘t’ is the time it takes to fall the distance ‘d.’

-So, a person’s hang time is the total time of staying in the air.
-Using this information, we multiply the height ‘d’ in our equation by 2.
+In essence, a person’s hang time is the total time they’re hovering in the air.
+To factor this in, we’ll double the height ‘d’ in our equation:

-Next, we convert from feet to inches, as our vertical jumps are all measured in inches.
+To make things easier, let’s switch from feet to inches, as vertical jumps are measured that way:

 Michael Jordan’s hang time calculation on Earth